GCCRs for the period of January 1, 2017 - March 31, 2017 are due June 9, 2017!

 To provide an efficient process of ensuring grant and contract certification reports are completed timely, there will be ongoing oversight of the certification process.

 It is the responsibility of the PI to certify the report.
 The PI cannot delegate authority to sign the report for reasons of convenience.

 In rare instances, when the PI is unable to certify in a timely manner, the department chair, director (of an organization of departmental level program), division head or dean may certify the GCCR.
 This verification must be supported by written confirmation from the PI (e.g. in an email or memo) that the work was performed by the individual(s) listed on the report.
 This documentation should be filed with the GCCR.

 Departments are responsible for creating a tracking system to ensure all GCCRs are certified (signed) and dated.
 Late or unsigned and/or undated reports are an audit concern.

-GCCRs are required to be filed in the department and retained for the time period specified in the UW retention policy, currently 6 years after the end of the month. f2.washington.edu/fm/recmgt/retentionschedules/gs/general/uwgs7#G
+Original signed (in ink) GCCRs are required to be filed in the department and retained for the time period specified in the UW retention policy, normally 6 years after the end of the fiscal year.
+For more information, please visit the Records Management website. f2.washington.edu/fm/recmgt/retentionschedules/gs/general/uwgs7#G